-A child of parents who met whilst living and working in Greece, having had a family home in Crete for almost 25 years and having studied in Grenoble, France in her twenties, Beth has always felt more at home in those countries than the UK.
+As a child of parents who met and lived in Greece, having a home in Crete and having studied in Grenoble France, Beth has always felt more at home in those countries than the UK.

-In November 2017 she made the decision to transfer both her life and business permanently to Charente, France.
-Since then she has managed minor renovations on her home, established herself as an integral part of her commune and re-established her operations consultancy in France.
+In November 2017 she moved permanently to Charente, France.
+Since then she has managed minor renovations on her home, established herself as an integral part of her commune and re-established her Operations consultancy in France.